Written by Aaron R. Winston

 Lawsuit Funding Can Help You During a Long Settlement Process

 It can feel impossible to manage your finances when you need money now, and the settlement process is taking too long.
-It will always feel like the settlement check is taking too long to arrive if the insurance company is stalling and still negotiating the settlement amount with you.
+It will always feel like your settlement check is taking too long and will never arrive if the insurance company is stalling and still negotiating the settlement amount with you.

 Since the money is advanced as a non-recourse purchase agreement and not a loan(except for residents of some states like Missouri, where it is a pre-settlement loan), it is risk-free.

-That means we, as a pre-settlement funding company, only expect repayment from a portion of the proceeds of the case, which we buy with the cash advanced to you on your legal claim.
+That means we, Express Legal Funding, as a Plano, Texas-based pre-settlement funding company that serves clients in states across the nation, only expect repayment from a portion of the proceeds of the case, which we buy with the cash advanced to you on your legal claim.

 The lien is on the claim and not you, the plaintiff.
 So, if you need financial assistance, call us today for a free consultation to see if you can get approved for legal funding and whether it is the best financial option for you and your case.